moeezm/stable-marriage-lean/README.md

 # Stable Marriage Problem in Lean

 Formalizing the stable marriage problem and the Gale-Shapley algorithm in Lean.
+See the famous paper [College admissions and the stability of marriage](https://sites.math.washington.edu/~billey/classes/562.winter.2018/articles/Gale.Shapley.pdf) by Gale and Shapley (1962) for an extremely readable introduction to the problem.

+You may also enjoy _Two-Sided Matching: A Study in Game-Theoretic Modeling and Analysis_ by Roth and Sotomayor (1990) for a more rigorous theoretical treatment of the problem and its many extensions (e.g., Gale-Shapley do not consider incomplete preferences, whereas this is covered in Roth-Sotomayor, and indeed this formalization uses that setup).

 ## Project organization